-The layout of this document has been designed to allow ease of navigation by the end user.
+The layout of this document is designed to allow ease of navigation by the end user.
 There are several headed sections that have also been sub divided into further sub sections with a respective heading.
-Where possible all relevant information to a section or sub section has been placed together.
+Where possible all relevant information relevant to a section or sub section is placed together.